 - What is the idea or concept behind your holiday marketing campaign this year?

 - What is the focus of your holiday marketing efforts?

 - What products or services will you be focused on marketing primarily?

 Once those general planning questions have been answered, you’ll need to start a calendar of big shopping and giving days:

-Then, you’ll need to keep in mind that the below planning tips by Constant Contact, will elevate your brand over any of the top companies.
+Then, you’ll need to keep in mind that the below planning tips from Constant Contact can help you elevate your brand over any of the top competitors.

 1. Create a great holiday offer